Motion detector: Dual-technology motion detectors

 Many modern motion detectors use combinations of different technologies.
 While combining multiple sensing technologies into one detector can help reduce false triggering, it does so at the expense of reduced detection probabilities and increased vulnerability.
 For example, many dual-tech sensors combine both a PIR sensor and a microwave sensor into one unit.
 For motion to be detected, both sensors must trip together.
-This lowers the probability of a false alarm since heat and light changes may trip the PIR but not the microwave, or moving tree branches may trigger the microwave but not the PIR.
+This lowers the probability of a false alarm since heat and light changes may trip the (passive infrared) PIR but not the microwave, or moving tree branches may trigger the microwave but not the PIR.
 If an intruder is able to fool either the PIR or microwave, however, the sensor will not detect it.

 Often, PIR technology is paired with another model to maximize accuracy and reduce energy use.
 PIR draws less energy than emissive microwave detection, and so many sensors are calibrated so that when the PIR sensor is tripped, it activates a microwave sensor.
 If the latter also picks up an intruder, then the alarm is sounded.